braclark/MySmartThings/devicetypes/braclark/raspbything.src/README.md

   * For "Device Network ID" enter any hex value that you aren't already using (I usually use 99)
   * For "Type" select "RaspbyThing"
   * After creating the device, edit the preferences to input the IP and Port.
 "Device Network ID" will be overwritten with the hex values for these every time it is called.
-1. Install "Sonos Notify With Sound"
+1. Tested with "Sonos Notify With Sound" and "Sonos Weather Forcast"